grame-cncm/faustdoc/mkdocs/docs/manual/architectures.md

 dsp* poly = new mydsp_poly(dsp, 8, false, true);
 ```

+#### Polyphonic Instrument with a global output effect

+Polyphonic instruments may be used with an output effect.
+Putting that effect in the main Faust code is not a good idea since it would be instantiated for each voice which would be very inefficient.

+A onvention is to use the `effect = some effect;` in the DSP source code.

+This is a typical use case for the `dsp_sequencer` class previously presented with the polyphonic DSP connected in sequence with a unique global effect:

+**TODO** : explain `dsp_poly_effect`,  `dsp_poly_factory`

 #### Controlling the Polyphonic Instrument

-The `mydsp_poly` class is also ready for MIDI control and can react to keyon/keyoff and pitch-wheel messages.
+The `mydsp_poly` class is also ready for MIDI control and can react to `keyon/keyoff` and `pitch-wheel` messages.
 Other MIDI control parameters can directly be added in the DSP source code.

 #### Deploying the Polyphonic Instrument